lassana/RetroGameGauntlet/README.md

-#Retro Game Gauntlet
+# Retro Game Gauntlet

-A sample app which built with Xamarin.Forms.
+A sample app that is built with Xamarin.Forms.

 ![Screencast](media/iphone.gif)